Introduction to Stokes structures: Good meromorphic connections (formal theory)

 \subsubsection{Case of a smooth divisor}

-Let us revisit first the notion of good formal decomposition in the case where~$D$ is smooth (\ie $\#L=1$), as defined by \eqref{eq:goodD}.
+Let us first revisit the notion of good formal decomposition in the case where~$D$ is smooth (\ie $\#L=1$), as defined by \eqref{eq:goodD}.
 We will have in mind possible generalizations to the normal crossing case, where formal completion along various strata will be needed.
 Let $\cM$ be a meromorphic connection on $X$ with poles along $D_1$.
-We wish to compare the following two properties: \begin{enumerate} \item $\cM$ has a \emphb{good formal decomposition} along $D_1$ near the origin, that is, there exists a \emph{good set} $\Phi\subset\cO_{X,0}(*D_1)/\cO_{X,0}$ and a decomposition
+We wish to compare the following two properties: \begin{enumerate} \item $\cM$ has a \emphb{good formal decomposition} along $D_1$ near the origin, that is, there exists a \emph{good set} $\Phi\subset\cO_{X,0}(*D_1)/\cO_{X,0}$ and a decomposition stable by the connection